Americans win Presidents Cup for 7th straight time | FOX Sports

 Americans win Presidents Cup for 7th straight time

 JERSEY CITY, N.J.
-(AP) The Americans have won the Presidents Cup for the seventh straight time, and this one wasn’t even close.
+(AP) The Americans won the Presidents Cup for the seventh straight time, and this one was no contest.

-Daniel Berger was 3 up with three holes to play against Si Woo Kim.
-That assured the Americans at least the half-point they needed for a victory.
-Kevin Chappell halved his match with Marc Leishman in the first of 12 singles.
+With most of the work already done, a dominant U.S. team needed only one point from the 12 singles matches Sunday.
+Kevin Chappell halved the opening match with Marc Leishman, and victory was assured when Daniel Berger went 3 up with three to play against Si Woo Kim.

 FOX Sports Go